Lifting (co)stratifications between tensor triangulated categories: Descent of stratification and costratification

-in which the diagonals are bijections by~\cite[Theorem 4.2]{BIK11}, since $\msf{T}$ and $\msf{U}$ are stratified by $R$.
-Therefore it suffices to verify that the diagram commutes; that is for a localizing subcategory $\msf{L}$ of $\msf{T}$, we need to check that The reverse inclusion is clear from Corollary~\ref{cor:supp}.
-For the forward inclusion, note that since the diagonals are isomorphisms, for any $Y \in \mrm{Loc}_U(f^*X \mid X \in \msf{L})$ we have $\mrm{supp}_\msf{U}(Y) \subseteq \bigcup_{X \in \msf{L}} \mrm{supp}_{\msf{U}}(f^*X)$.
+in which the diagonals are bijections by~\cite[Theorem 3.8]{BIK11b}, since $\msf{T}$ and $\msf{U}$ are stratified by $R$.
+Therefore it suffices to verify that the diagram commutes; that is for a localizing tensor ideal $\msf{L}$ of $\msf{T}$, we need to check that The reverse inclusion is clear from Corollary~\ref{cor:supp}.
+For the forward inclusion, note that since the diagonals are isomorphisms, for any $Y \in \mrm{Loc}^\otimes_\msf{U}(f^*X \mid X \in \msf{L})$ we have $\mrm{supp}_\msf{U}(Y) \subseteq \bigcup_{X \in \msf{L}} \mrm{supp}_{\msf{U}}(f^*X)$.
 Hence by Corollary~\ref{cor:supp} the forward inclusion holds.
-The claim about thick subcategories follows similarly, using~\cite[Theorem 6.1]{BIK11}. \end{proof}
+The claim about thick tensor ideals follows similarly, using the tensor-triangulated analogue of~\cite[Theorem 6.1]{BIK11}. \end{proof}